AlvaroRodriguezDelRio/Curta_metagenomics/README.md

 # Genome size estimation

-It is also possible to estimate average genome size on metagenomic samples, here is how
+It is also possible to estimate average genome size of microbial communities on metagenomic samples, here is how

 ```
 mkdir out_MicrobeCensus
 sbatch MicrobeCensus.sh
 ```